steux/cc2600/README.md

 (have a look at cc65 if this is what you are looking for).
 Any code written for cc2600 can be compiled with gcc, but not the other way round...

+Note that this compiler is for writing "old school" code for ATARI 2600.
+It's not meant to be used for CDFJ (custom ARM code on the Melody/Harmony cart) development, where the 6507 code is reduced to the minimum.
+On the contrary, it was designed to write code the classical atari way, possibly with DPC or DPC+ accelerators or a superchip for more RAM.

+cc2600 should not be a starting point for writing ATARI 2600.
+You'll first have to learn writing games in assembler (I definitely recommand reading "Making Games For The Atari 2600", by Steven Hugg, see http://8bitworkshop.com/docs/book).
+On the other hand, if you're an experienced ASM code writer, you may gain a lot of time using cc2600 for your next game developement, since cc2600 will enable you to leverage the use of structural code writing.

 ## Main features

 - Produces DASM compatible code